EPUB Metadata and Publisher Checklist

 Most EPUB distribution friction comes from metadata drift, not visible typography.
 Use this checklist to keep title, author, identifiers, language, and navigation metadata consistent before upload.

-Lock metadata values before final export
+Lock your metadata before the final export

-Verify required package metadata fields
+Check the required metadata fields

-Check navigation and metadata together
+Check navigation and metadata in the same pass

-Run distributor-ready release checks
+Run final distributor-ready checks

 Numbers and Reference Tables